pgtipping/Synthalyst/memory-bank/activeContext.md

     - Fixed UI alignment issues with language and domain selectors
     - Added PUBMED_API_KEY to environment variables
     - Updated tips section to inform users that conversational phrases like "thank you" will be treated as new queries

+12. **Admin Pages Error Handling Improvements** (March 16, 2025):
+    - Fixed SelectItem components with empty values in email-logs page and TemplateSearch.tsx
+    - Changed empty values to "all" in SelectItem components to prevent errors
+    - Updated filter logic to handle the new "all" value correctly
+    - Fixed TypeScript errors in PostList component by making initialPosts optional
+    - Fixed blog analytics route by properly typing the \_count property
+    - Updated user queries in email-logs route to include the email field
+    - Enhanced error handling in API routes for more robust operation
+    - Improved type safety throughout the codebase
+    - Added error handling for cases where database models might not exist yet
+    - Implemented fallback to empty arrays when data is missing or undefined
+    - Added try-catch blocks for API calls to handle errors independently

 ### Next Steps